johsteffens/actinon/README.md

 ## License & Attribution
 The source code in this project, including rayflux script, is licensed under the Apache 2.0 License.

-Images and videos uploaded into this project and depicting results of the raytracer shall be licenced under the [Creative Commons Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).
+Images and videos uploaded into this project and depicting results of the raytracer shall be licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) License.

 Images or videos you created yourself with rayflux are yours, provided you designed the entire scene yourself.
 As courtesy, you may want to publish with a statement that they were created using [rayflux](https://github.com/johsteffens/rayflux).